awsdocs/aws-cdk-guide/doc_source/use_cfn_template.md

 When you `cdk deploy` the stack, your AWS CDK app becomes the source of truth for the stack\.
 Going forward, make changes to the AWS CDK app, not to the AWS CloudFormation template\.

-### Accessing imported resources<a name="use_cfn_template_cfninclude_access"></a>
+## Accessing imported resources<a name="use_cfn_template_cfninclude_access"></a>

-The name `template` in the example code represents the included AWS CloudFormation template\.
+The name `template` in the example code represents the imported AWS CloudFormation template\.
 To access a resource from it, use this object's [https://docs.aws.amazon.com/api/latest/docs/@aws-cdk_cloudformation-include.CfnInclude.html#get-wbr-resourcelogicalid-span-class-api-icon-api-icon-experimental-title-this-api-element-is-experimental-it-may-change-without-notice-span](https://docs.aws.amazon.com/api/latest/docs/@aws-cdk_cloudformation-include.CfnInclude.html#get-wbr-resourcelogicalid-span-class-api-icon-api-icon-experimental-title-this-api-element-is-experimental-it-may-change-without-notice-span) method\.
-To access the returned resource as a specific kind of resource, cast the result to the desired type \(except in Python and JavaScript, where types are not enforced\)\.
+To access the returned resource as a specific kind of resource, cast the result to the desired type\. \(Casting is not necessary in Python and JavaScript\.\)

 ------
 #### [ TypeScript ]